-Mike Lopinto, originally from New Orleans, is a true Renaissance man, he has written, directed, music directed, designed sets and lighting for numerous productions, most recently directing shows including Curtain Up!
-(2022), Showbiz Centennial (2020), The Drowsy Chaperone (2018), Magic of the Musical Stage (2018), Andrew Lloyd Webber’s The Phantom of the Opera (2018-19 co-winner of the American Prize for Musical Theatre Semi-Finalist) and Disney and Cameron Mackintosh’s Mary Poppins (2015), Showbiz Showstoppers (2014) and Sweeney Todd (2013), for the Southern Miss School of Music and Sister Act (2019), James and the Giant Peach (2018-19 co-winner of the American Prize for Musical Theatre), Sister Act (2019), Broadway in the ‘Burg (2021) and Sincerely, Stephen Sondheim for the Hub City Players, For the Hub City Players, he produced The Play That Goes Wrong (2022) and the winner of the 2019 Best of the Pine Belt, Steel Magnolias (2018).
+Mike Lopinto, originally from New Orleans, is a true Renaissance man.
+He has written, directed, music directed, designed sets and lighting for numerous productions, directing shows including Curtain Up!
+(2022), Showbiz Centennial (2020), The Drowsy Chaperone (2018), Magic of the Musical Stage (2018), Andrew Lloyd Webber’s The Phantom of the Opera (2018-19 co-winner of the American Prize for Musical Theatre), Showbiz Harmony (2016), Disney and Cameron Mackintosh’s Mary Poppins (2015), Showbiz Showstoppers (2014) and Sweeney Todd (2013), for the Southern Miss School of Music and Rock of Ages (2017), James and the Giant Peach (2018-19 co-winner of the American Prize for Musical Theatre), Sister Act (2019), Broadway in the ‘Burg (2021) and Sincerely, Stephen Sondheim for the Hub City Players, For the Hub City Players, he produced The Play That Goes Wrong (2022) and the winner of the 2019 Best of the Pine Belt, Steel Magnolias (2018).